-Although the hardcoded textures in my mods have helped the situation, the following problems may still happen if incompatible mods are enabled at the same time or not ordered properly:
+Although the edited texture archive names in my mods have helped the situation, the following problems may still happen if incompatible mods are enabled at the same time or not ordered properly:

 - Depending on the mod order, incompatible mods can overwrite each other’s textures and cause visual glitches or crash the game.
 Usually it’s possible to keep both incompatible mods enabled if you order them correctly, but not always: for example, the “Old Windy Valley” mod isn’t compatible with Dreamcast Windy Valley regardless of mod order – you have to disable the Dreamcast level.